-However, this all changed on December 7, 1941, when the Japanese launched their surprise attack on Pearl Harbor, killing 2,000 American soldiers and injuring 1,000 others, spurring the United States's involvement in World War II.
-Yet, for Chinese Americans, this suddenly meant that they were no longer viewed as the enemy.
+However, this all changed on December 7, 1941, when the Japanese launched a surprise attack on Pearl Harbor, killing 2,000 American soldiers and injuring 1,000 others, spurring the United States's involvement in World War II.
+Yet, for Chinese Americans, this suddenly meant they were no longer viewed as the enemy.
 Rather, the US and Chinese immigrants now shared a common enemy: Japan.

 During WWII Chinese Americans Wore Signs Distinguishing Themselves From Japanese Americans To Avoid Discrimination

-This led many Chinese Americans to become passive to the prosecution endured by their Japanese neighbors on US soil, and in many cases they even took over the jobs and shops that had been forcibly abandoned by the Japanese once the latter had been interred.
+This led many Chinese Americans to become passive to the prosecution endured by their Japanese neighbors on US soil, and in many cases they even took over the jobs and shops that had been abandoned by interred Japanese.

-Tensions Were Already High Between Chinese And Japanese Americans Due To The Sino-Japanese War
+Tensions Were Already High Between Chinese And Japanese Americans